Motivation and DisciplineMotivation and Discipline

 Could you increase how rewarding they are and decrease the time it takes to be rewarded?
 Likewise, consider those you don’t wish to do or are less gratifying.

-One way to escape from the clutches of social media is to delay the time to use it.
+One way to escape from the clutches of social media is to delay using it.

 Have the upper hand by deleting apps from your phone, so whenever you choose to connect, you’ve got to download it again and log in.
 In a like manner, you can install apps controlling and blocking certain websites.